Looking for car insurance after a driving ban?

 Though you’ve done your time and paid your dues, mainstream insurers will still consider you an increased risk.
 And if they offer you a quote at all, it will be much higher than expected.

-However, the key is not to panic.
 If mainstream insurers are refusing to provide you cover or quoting too high, there are specialist insurers like Keith Michaels who are ready to help.
 So, avoid paying ridiculous premiums by reading this handy guide to getting insurance after a driving ban.

 Drivers with convictions are more common than you would think, so you’re not an unknown quantity.
 However, given the diversity of convictions available, the premiums offered are just as diverse.
 A general rule, however, is that the more severe the offence, the higher the premium.
 Be willing to negotiate with your insurers, the seemingly arbitrary nature of premiums allows some wriggle room.